Privacy Badger

 How Privacy Badger Blocks Trackers:

-Privacy Badger Extension does this by observing:
+The Privacy Badger Extension achieves this by observing:

 Global Privacy Control and Do Not Track